The Nightingale (Hannah novel)

-The Nightingale is a historical fiction novel by American author Kristin Hannah published by St. Martin's Press in 2015.
-The book tells the story of two sisters in France during World War II and their struggle to survive and resist the German occupation of France.
-The book was inspired by the story of a Belgian woman, Andrée de Jongh, who helped downed Allied pilots escape Nazi territory.
+The Nightingale (2015) is a historical fiction novel by American author Kristin Hannah published by St. Martin's Press.
+The book tells the story of two sisters in France during World War II and their struggle to survive and resist the German occupation there.

+The book was inspired by accounts of a Belgian woman, Andrée de Jongh, who helped downed Allied pilots escape Nazi territory.

-The Nightingale entered multiple bestseller lists upon release and as of 2021, has sold over 4.5 million copies worldwide and been published in 45 languages.
-The novel was optioned for a screen adaptation by TriStar Pictures in March 2015, with Melanie Laurent signed on to direct the film.
+The Nightingale entered multiple bestseller lists upon release.
+As of 2021, it has been published in 45 languages and sold more than 4.5 million copies worldwide.

 Synopsis

-The book uses the frame story literary device; the frame is presented in first-person narration as the remembrances of an elderly woman in 1995, whose name is initially not revealed to the reader.
-It is only known that she has a son named Julien and that she lives off the coast of Oregon.
+The book uses the frame story literary device; the frame is presented in first-person narration as the remembrances of an elderly woman in 1995, whose name is initially not revealed.
+She has a son named Julien and lives off the coast of Oregon.
 However, the main action of the book is told in third-person, following two sisters, Vianne Mauriac and Isabelle Rossignol, who live in France around 1939, on the eve of World War II.
 The two sisters are estranged from each other and their father, and the book follows the two different paths they take.

 Vianne, the eldest sister, is a married schoolteacher raising her 8-year-old daughter Sophie in her childhood home named Le Jardin in the town of Carriveau.
 Vianne's husband Antoine is drafted and subsequently captured as a prisoner of war.
-At home, Vianne copes with the occupation of France after the Battle of France, struggling to keep herself and her daughter alive in the face of poor food rations, the dwindling francs left behind by Antoine, the billeting of Wehrmacht and SS officers at her home, the loss of her job, and the increasing persecution of the Jews in town.
-The first officer billeted at her home is Wolfgang Beck, a kindly man with a family he's left behind.
+At home, Vianne copes with the occupation of France after defeat by the Germans, and struggles to keep her and her daughter alive in the face of poor food rations, the loss of her job, and dwindling money left behind by Antoine.

+She is forced to accept billeting of Wehrmacht and SS officers at her home, and sees the increasing persecution of the Jews in town.
+The first officer billeted at her home is Wolfgang Beck, a kindly man who has a family in Germany.
 The second is Von Richter, a more sadistic officer who subjects Vianne to physical and sexual abuse.

-Later in the novel when Vianne's best friend, Rachel de Champlain, is deported to a concentration camp, she adopts Rachel's three-year-old son, Ari, and renames him "Daniel" to hide his Jewish identity.
-Soon after, Vianne becomes responsible for hiding nineteen more Jewish children in a nearby abbey's orphanage.
+Later in the novel, Vianne's best friend, Rachel de Champlain, is deported to a concentration camp.
+Vianne adopts Rachel's three-year-old son, Ari, and renames him as "Daniel" to hide his Jewish identity.
+Soon after, Vianne undertakes to hide nineteen more Jewish children in a nearby abbey's orphanage.
 Meanwhile, Von Richter uses sexual violence as a means of control over Vianne.

-When the war ends, Antoine returns from the POW camp, but Vianne must still cope with the aftermath of the occupation—she is pregnant as a result of Von Richter's rape, and Ari, whom she has come to love as a son, is taken away to be raised by his cousins in the United States.
+When the war ends, Antoine returns from the POW camp, but they must both cope with the aftermath of the occupation.
+Vianne is 1 month pregnant by Von Richter, but she decides not to tell her husband this.
+She has come to love Ari like a son, but must give him up as his cousins in the United States claim him to be raised there.